 Basically, these apps connect to your bank account and do things like round up change for your debit purchases and automatically throw them into an investment.
 The fees are minimal and honestly, you don’t even notice the missing money.

 You can also set how much to money you’d like taken out from your checking account.

 A few years ago I signed up for Stash with only $20 and just this year I realized I accumulated over $1,000 in my account.
 I pulled out that money and funded my SEP IRA with it.

-7. More Awesome Companies That May Help You Improve Your Finances
+7. Check Out These Companies That May Improve Your Finances

 Besides signing up for an app and increasing your existing investments, you can also switch banks or financial institutions to ones that are tailored to your goals.